-According to BLS experts, personal financial advisors can expect a job outlook of 4 percent over the course of the next decade.
-In 2019, these professionals earned median wages of $87,850 per year.
-Similarly, financial analysts are able to secure and maintain excellent jobs, as evidenced by the BLS-projected addition of nearly 27,000 financial analyst jobs by 2029.
-While median pay for this position rested at $81,590 in May 2019, niches such as commodity contracts can lead to six-figure earnings.
+According to BLS Occupational Outlook Handbook for Personal Financial Advisors, personal financial advisors can expect a job outlook of 15 percent from 2021 to 2031, must faster than average for all occupations.
+In 2021, these professionals earned median wages of $94,170 per year.
+Similarly, financial analysts are able to secure and maintain excellent jobs, as evidenced by the BLS-projected addition of nearly 30,500 financial analyst jobs by 2031.
 Entry-level jobs are easiest to find when equipped with a Bachelor of Science in Finance, while an MBA in Finance can produce quick promotions.

 From government jobs to niche private sector positions, a variety of job opportunities allow you to maintain a stable and comfortable way of life.
 It’s up to you to find one that fits with your interests and natural abilities—and to secure the necessary training.

 3. Tax Examiner, Tax Collector, or Revenue Agent

 A variety of tax-related positions allow you to put your love of numbers into action.
 Tax examiners, tax collectors, and revenue agents play a critical role in promoting compliance and ensuring that tax programs run smoothly.